 Or you can take a look at the types of articles the specific title writes about, so you can get in touch about a possible feature or news piece they may be interested in (readly covers magazines; pressreader covers 7,000+ newspapers and magazines)

 This free service filters out twitter requests from journalists and bloggers looking for information on a particular topic.
 An email is sent by #journorequest with a daily digest of PR opportunities at 3pm UK time (or you can check out #journorequest in real-time on twitter to give you a longer time to get in touch with the contact).

 Journorequest is ideal if you are looking to comment on a particular topic where a journalist is looking for a quote or additional information.
 Journorequests have enabled me to secure PR in national press and appear in major blogs for my clients.

-Here are seven of the best free marketing tools.
+Here are eight of the best free marketing tools.

 There are several free tools from moz, which help you work out how search engine-friendly your website is.